GokayNuray/GokayNuray/README.md

-Hi, I am Gökay Nuray and I am a freshman in Bilkent University.
+Hi, I am Gökay Nuray and I am a freshman at Bilkent University.